On this page

 What do we expect from you?

-Reliability: you need to be able to assure us that, except for unforeseen circumstances, you will be there to present as agreed.
+Reliability: you need to be able to assure us that, except for unforeseen circumstances, you will be there in person to present as agreed.
+We will ask you what day and time you would prefer your presentation to be scheduled for, but we can't always accommodate everyone's preferences, so please make sure you're available to present at any time during Autscape.

 Your details and presentation summary: the summary and bio you submit with your proposal will be published on our website.
 You may correct, modify or update them once after your proposal is accepted (except for any errors that are our fault).
-A photograph to accompany your bio will be requested from proposals which have been accepted.
+A photograph to accompany your bio will be requested for proposals that have been accepted.

 Permission to record/live-stream: We would like your permission to record and/or live-stream your presentation.
 These recordings may be made available to others by Autscape.
 This is optional.
 Denying permission will not prejudice decision-makers against your presentation, and permission can be withdrawn at any time prior to distribution.
 If you have any questions, please let us know so we can discuss it.